shikokuchuo/mirai/README.md

 #### Connecting to Remote Daemons Through Dispatcher

-The default `dispatcher = TRUE` creates a background `dispatcher()` process on the local host machine, which listens to a vector of URLs that remote `daemon()` processes dial in to, with each daemon having its own unique URL.
+The default `dispatcher = TRUE` creates a background `dispatcher()` process on the local machine, which listens to a vector of URLs that remote `daemon()` processes dial in to, with each daemon having its own unique URL.

 It is recommended to use a websocket URL starting `ws://` instead of TCP in this scenario (used interchangeably with `tcp://`).
 A websocket URL